kiosion/kio.dev/src/content/posts/cycle-detection-on-a-graph-that-doesnt-exist-yet.md

 ---
 layout: post
 title: Cycle detection on a graph that doesn't exist yet
-date: 2026-02-03
+date: 2025-11-12
 tags: [programming, algorithms]
-desc: Cycle detection isn't hard.
-Cycle detection against a graph you haven't written yet is more interesting.
+desc: Cycle detection that runs against a live database and an in-memory request payload through the same code, by writing your validators against an interface that doesn't care which one it's walking.
 ---

 Hierarchical groups come up a lot in the work I do, and they all have similar shapes, whether you're looking at LDAP, IAM, RBAC tiers, or some flavor of dependency graph: group A contains some users plus another group B, B contains some users plus group C, and so on, walking down to enumerate effective members, and walking up to enumerate ancestors.
 The single-edge version of cycle detection here is easy, since when someone calls your API to nest one group inside another, you can check the proposed edge against your live store, run a DFS upward from the new parent, and reject the request if the walk ever lands on the child.